-Sir Gawain and the Green Knight is a late 14th-century Middle English alliterative romance, outlining an adventure of Sir Gawain, a knight of King Arthur's Round Table.
+Sir Gawain and the Green Knight is a late 14th-century Middle English alliterative romance, describing an adventure of Sir Gawain, a Knight of the Round Table and nephew of King Arthur.
 The poem is considered a masterpiece of English Medieval literature.
 The priceless 14th century manuscript is now housed in the British Museum.
 The author of the poem is unknown and usually refererred to as the Gawain poet.

-In the poem, Sir Gawain accepts a challenge from a mysterious Knight who is completely green, from his clothes and hair to his beard and skin.
-The "Green Knight" offers to allow anyone to strike him with his axe if the challenger will take a return blow in a year and a day.
+In the poem, Sir Gawain accepts a challenge from a mysterious 'Green Knight' who offers to allow anyone to strike him with his axe if the challenger will take a return blow in a year and a day.

 If you are new to Sir Gawain and the Green Knight and would like to learn more, please use the links above.
 For a poem overview see the first column on the left of this website.

 The Gawain poem is unusual in that it mentions specific place names in England and Wales such as Wirral and Anglesey.
-Descriptions of landscapes are sometimes vivid, where the poet is obviously describing places he is familiar with - see 'The Poet's dialect area' below.
+Descriptions of landscapes are sometimes vivid, where the poet is obviously describing places he is familiar with.
+The poem is written in the 14th century Middle English dialect of an area where the borders of Cheshire, Staffordshire and Derbyshire meet.
+The central point of this location is known as 'Three Shire Heads', where once three boundary stones stood - see 'The Gawain poet's landscapes'.

 There are also detailed descriptions of hunting, which suggests that the Gawain poet may have been a forester, a supervisor of the hunt.